top of page

 Bottomline:

 However, if you have any digestive issues or food intolerances, then supplements can come in handy when you are healing your gut.
-Adding these vital foods into your diet can support a healthy gut by keeping the good and bad bugs in balance.
+Adding these gut-health foods into your diet can support a healthy gut.

 bottom of page